FahimShah651/FYP-Smart-Hydroponic-IoT-ML-Driven-Sustainable-Farming/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ by [Your Name]
+- Built with ❤️ by Fahim Ur Rehman Shah
 - Special thanks to all open-source contributors
 - Icons by [Material Icons](https://material.io/resources/icons/)

 ## 📬 Contact

-For any queries or contributions, please reach out to [your.email@example.com](mailto:your.email@example.com)
+For any queries or contributions, please reach out to [fahimshah651@gmail.com](mailto:your.email@example.com)